gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 dependent on the ULP and how it can utilize restarted SCTP Associations.
 One way can be to have an actual secure persistent storage solution accessible to the endpoint.
-In other use cases the persistence part might be accomplished be keeping the current restart DTLS Key Context with the ULP State if that is sufficiently secure.
+In other use cases the persistence part might be accomplished by keeping the current restart DTLS Key Context with the ULP State if that is sufficiently secure.